 Instead, be sure to stay on topic and discuss only matters of the project.
 Try to think if there might have been something that you did wrong (kept being late submitting work or not responding to messages for a while) to make them dissatisfied.
 No one is perfect and sometimes we might overlook our own faults.
 If there is something you should apologize for, do it.

-If your client is being rude or treats you without respect, you should definitely consider ending your cooperation with them but if you are already far with your progress on a project, do only what helps you complete it and get paid.
+If your client is being rude or treats you without respect, you should definitely consider ending your cooperation with them.
+If you are already far with your progress on a project, do only what helps you complete it and get paid.
 This may sound controversial but it could be a better idea to bite your tongue and endure the rudeness until you finish the job.

 You can avoid a lot of misunderstandings that lead to disputes between you and your client by clearly communicating with them throughout the job.
 Be sure that they know what is going on with the project and are updated on your progress regularly.
 With new clients, just as you don’t know them, they also don’t know you and may be worried if you can perform the job that you promised.
 Keeping in touch and reassuring them by replying to their questions and concerns will help you gain their trust and keep them calm.